mzc796/marionette_odl/README.md

   sudo ./dump_flows.sh s1
   ```
 ## Marionette Attack
+To efficiently demonstrate Marionette with budgeted time (about ) and resources (2 core CPU, Memory: 32GB), we give Marionette an easy goal to run the reinforcement learning algorithm to compute an adequate deceptive topology.
+In `main.py`, we set the eavesdropping node as node 6 (openflow:7), the expected increased number of eavesdropping flows is 4, and the degree sequence must remain unchanged after altering the topology.

 1. Open another terminal on the OpenDaylight VM
 2. Download marionette_odl-master.zip and extract it to $HOME.
 3. Run Marionette